What is a mala (AKA chanting beads)?

 - Desires: There are said to be 108 earthly desires in human beings.

-- Astrology: There are 12 constellations and 9 arc segments.
-There are 12 houses and 9 planets 12 X 9 = 108.
+- Astrology: There are 12 constellations and 9 arc segments, as well as 12 houses and 9 planets.
+12 x 9 = 108.

-What about Tradition?
+What about tradition?

 In conclusion